Scroll down

 2.

-If you do not have cancer, a positive BRCA mutation test result can help guide you on ways to reduce your risk of breast cancer and ovarian cancer and make plans to help detect cancer at an earlier stage.
+If you do not have cancer, a positive BRCA mutation test result can help guide you on ways to reduce your risk of breast, ovarian, or prostate cancer, and help you make plans to help detect cancer at an earlier stage.

 3.